Ultimate Internet Broadband Glossary

 ICANN is an acronym for Internet Corporation for Assigned Names and Numbers.
 ICANN is a nonprofit organization responsible for coordinating the mainenance and procedures of several internet databases, and their primary job is to ensure that all the networks remain stable and secure.
 If the internet were ever to completely crash, it is up to the 14 members of ICANN to restore it.
 There are 7 keys, as well as 7 back up keys, with each of these key assigned to an individual in thr group (hence the group's 14 people membership).These keys unlock safety deposit boxes hidden around different parts of the world, and in each of these boxes is a smart key card.
 Once all 7 smart cards are put together, they form the Master Key, which can access the ICAAN database which stores all the known information about the internet.

-IOT is an acronym for the Internet of Things, and refers to the online interconnection of computing devices embedded in everyday objects (such as fridges, shoes or people), enabling them to send and recieve data.
+IOT is the common shorthand for the Internet of Things, and refers to the online interconnection of computing devices embedded in everyday objects (such as fridges, shoes or people), enabling them to send and recieve data.
 It estimated that by 2020 there will be approximately 30 billion objects hooked up to the Internet of Things.

-ISP is a common acronym for Internet Service Provider, refering to any telecommunications company that provides the customer access to the internet.
+ISP stands for Internet Service Provider, refering to any telecommunications company that provides the customer access to the internet.

 LOCK IN CONTRACT